KhronosGroup/glTF-Tutorials/gltfTutorial/gltfTutorial_003_MinimalGltfFile.md

   },
 ```

-More details about scenes and nodes and their properties will be given in section about [Scenes and nodes](gltfTutorial_004_ScenesNodes.md).
+More details about scenes and nodes and their properties will be given in the [Scenes and Nodes](gltfTutorial_004_ScenesNodes.md) section.

 ## The `meshes`